cocos/cocos-docs/en/cocos-service/sdkhub.md

 ![](sdkhub/sdkhub-intro.png)

-## Enable SDKHub Service
+## Enable Cocos SDKHub Service

-Use Cocos Creator to open the project that needs to be connected to SDKHub.
-Click on **Panel -> Service** on the menu bar to open the **Service** panel, go to the SDKHub service detail panel, and click on the **Enable** button at the top right.
+Use Cocos Creator to open the project that needs to be connected to Cocos SDKHub.
+Click on **Panel -> Service** on the menu bar to open the **Service** panel, go to the Cocos SDKHub service detail panel, and click on the **Enable** button at the top right.
 Refer to [Cocos Service Operation Guide](index.md).

 ![](sdkhub/sdkhub-provisioning.png)

-Once the service is turned on, the Cocos Service will automatically integrate the SDKHub framework into the game project.
+Once the service is turned on, the Cocos Service will automatically integrate the Cocos SDKHub framework into the game project.

 ### Verify whether the service is integrated successfully

-- Once the SDKHub service is integrated, we can verify the success of the SDKHub integration by adding simple code to the script.
-The SDKHub will be initialized automatically, but it takes time to initialize.
-We use the `scheduleOnce` to call the login method of the SDKHub user system.
+- Once the Cocos SDKHub service is integrated, we can verify the success of the Cocos SDKHub integration by adding simple code to the script.
+The Cocos SDKHub will be initialized automatically, but it takes time to initialize.
+We use the `scheduleOnce` to call the login method of the Cocos SDKHub user system.

     ```js
     this.scheduleOnce(function(){